cburdine/materials-ml-workshop/MaterialsML/scicomp/scipy.md

 ---
 # The Scipy Package

-Scientific programming involves using computational tools and techniques to solve scientific and mathematical problems.
-The SciPy package in Python is a powerful library specifically designed for scientific and technical computing.
-It builds upon the foundation provided by NumPy and offers additional functionality for a wide range of scientific computations.
+Scientific computing often involves using domain-specific computational tools and techniques to solve certain mathematical problems.
+The SciPy package in Python is a powerful library specifically designed with scientific computing in mind.
+It builds upon the foundation provided by NumPy and offers additional functionality for solving some of the most common problems in various scientific domains, such as physics, statistics, and engineering.

 SciPy consists of various modules, each focusing on specific scientific computing tasks.
 Some of the key modules available in SciPy include: